SelfTide/FIFO-Stack-Tool/README.md

 At a later time, I'd like to be able to add multiple stack variables.
 For now one will do.

-I haven't ran into any issues using this as of yet.
+I haven't run into any issues using this as of yet.
 If you do use this and run into issues please let me know and I will try to address them.

 # Shoutout